JanaksinhVen/CNN/README.md

 architectures and hyperparameters: learning rate, batch size, kernel sizes (filter size), strides, number of epochs, and dropout rates.
 2. Compare the effect of using and not using dropout layers.
-3. Log training/validation loss and accuracy, confusion matrices, and classspecific metrics using W&B.
+3. Log training/validation loss and accuracy, confusion matrices, and class-specific metrics using W&B.
 ## Model Evaluation and Analysis
 1. Evaluate your best model on the test set and report accuracy, per-class accuracy, and classification report.